mawro69/mycv/index.md

 Living a quarter century caused me to feel like I'm going bonkers

-For real, think my neural network talkin'
+For real, think my neural network growin' and now start talkin'

 I spilled like, 5 years math and data skills